Going from A Scared Worker Bee to A Confident Career Warrior

 2- Demand that you be treated as an equal to your boss.

-3- Set expectations and boundaries early on and with professional yet firm attitude.
+3- Set boundaries early on and with professional yet firm attitude.

 7- Understand that it won’t kill me to move around in the company if one position doesn’t work out.